bbanbury/phrynomics/README.md

 ```

-## Simple examples

-Note: the library is still in active development and behaviour of the following
-functions may well change in the future:
+## Phrynomics can do a lot of dataset manipulations and simple calculations.

-### Load a mock dataset
+### Load a mock dataset.
+Phrynomics accepts either phylip or nexus sequential (ie, not interleaved) formatted files.

 ```r
 library(phrynomics)